Manouchehri/vi8/Ubuntu_instructions.md

 ```
 You will see the contents of the text file called fstab the interesting information is in a line that is commented out (starting with #) the line you want to look for says `/ was mounted on` and then it says the device name of the partition that linux would call this. for me that was `/dev/mmcblk0p2` we need this information in the next command.

-The next command to write is called `linux` you might remember we had to edit this command while booting live the first time.
-Using the information we previously gathered we would write the following 3 commands, but change it if you found different information
+The next command to write a few commands to actually boot.
+For the `linux` command the first parameter has to locate the vmlinuz and needs the hardisk and parition information that we found earleir, the `video` parameter to get 3D acceleration working, and a `root` with the device information we gathered earlier. the `initrd` command also needs the parition information to find the initrd.img and lastly the `boot` command to boot so do the following commands or change to fit your hardware.
 ```
-linux (hd1,gpt2)/vmlinuz nomodeset root=/dev/mmcblk0p2
+linux (hd1,gpt2)/vmlinuz video=1280x800@60 root=/dev/mmcblk0p2
 initrd (hd1,gpt2)/initrd.img
 boot
 ```